Band-gap engineering: Strain-induced band-gap engineering

 Semiconducting materials are able to be altered with strain-inducing from tunable sizes and shapes due to quantum confinement effects.
-A larger tunable bandgap range is possible due to the high elastic limit of semiconducting nanostructures (Guerra, and Guerra and Vezenov).
+A larger tunable bandgap range is possible due to the high elastic limit of semiconducting nanostructures (John M. Guerra, and Guerra and Vezenov).
 Strain is the ratio of extension to original length, and can be used on the nanoscale.

 Thulin and Guerra (2008) theoretically quantified a strain-inducing method that they used to engineer the material properties of anatase titania.
 They studied its electronic band structure over a range of biaxial strain by utilizing both the density functional theory within the generalized gradient approximation (GGA) and quasiparticle theory calculations within the GW approximation.
 They found that the strain-modified material is suitable for use as a high efficiency photoanode in a photoelectrochemical cell.
 They tracked the changes to the band gap and the charge carrier effective masses versus the total pressure associated with the strained lattice.
 Both the GGA and the GW approximation predict a linear relationship between the change in band gap and the total pressure, but they found that the GGA underestimates the slope by more than 57% with respect to the GW approximation result of 0.0685 eV/GPa.